renuka-2005/sarthi/README.md

   # Alumni Management Platform

   This is a code bundle for Alumni Management Platform.
-The original project is available at https://www.figma.com/design/8WvHZeDe0liqCesJnNIE7s/Alumni-Management-Platform.

   ## Running the code

   Run `npm i` to install the dependencies.